elvis-epx/IoT/mpy/README.md

 ### Replay attacks from peripherals

 Replay attacks are repelled by the central based on two tokens of information present in every packet: timestamp and transaction ID (tid).

 The timestamp is maintained and broadcast by the central and starts with a random value.
 Legit peripherals send packets with the latest timestamp.
 The central accepts slightly outdated timestamps just in case the peripheral has missed the last broadcast.

 A new timestamp is broadcast by the central at least twice per minute, plus every time a packet is confirmed.
-Also, the pace is increased to twice per second when central is in "Pair" mode.

 The timestamp deflects replay attacks that reuse packets older than 2 or 3 minutes.